Software Secured Company Logo.

 Automated Checks Are Not Enough

 Static analysis tools such as Semgrep or SonarQube provide valuable baseline detection.
-They excel at:
+They excel at identifying insecure patterns, catching injection sinks, detecting known misconfigurations, and flagging dependency risks.

 Human review introduces architectural understanding.
 It evaluates intent, data flow, and risk tolerance.